In an Emergency

 - Actions taken thus far

-In the event of natural, political, or social emergencies, Pace Education Abroad will coordinate with the on-site staff or U.S.-based program contact.
+In the event of natural, political, or social emergencies, Pace Education Abroad will coordinate with the on-site staff or U.S.-based program contacts.
 The on-site staff will seek advice from local authorities and the U.S. Consulate or Embassy nearest to the program location.
-Assistance will be managed in coordination with the Pace-provided "On Call International" insurance provider's Global Assistance Program.
-Read about On Call's Program Coverage (PDF) here.
+Assistance will be managed in coordination with the Pace-designated insurance provider that Pace students are mandated to purchase for their semester abroad.

 Parents, family, and friends are asked to communicate with Pace Education Abroad in order to allow on-site staff to focus on working with students and local officials.

 Smart Traveler Enrollment Program (STEP)

 We strongly suggest that all students register with the Smart Traveler Enrollment Program (STEP) – a free service of the U.S. Department of State.
 The STEP program allows students to receive important up-to-date safety information about the destination city/country.
 In the case of emergency, including a natural disaster or civil unrest, it allows the local U.S. Embassy to communicate to the student.
 And, it helps family and friends get in touch in the event of an emergency.
 They have a free iPhone app that students can download for easy mobile access: Smart Traveler.

 Visit United States Embassies (U.S. Department of State) to find websites of U.S. Embassies and Consulates around the world.
 Register with the embassy of your destination to make your presence known in the event of an emergency: Register My Trip

 - Current Travel Advisories